PlaceOS/backoffice/README.md

 ## Development

-To run the dev server use the command `ng server`
+To run the dev server use the command `ng serve`

 By default the dev web server proxies all requests to the set live system, if you wish to use a mock system change `mock` to true in `src/assets/settings.js`